RebootGames/ZSL-Eco-Warriors/Game text.md

 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon released when animals are transported to the slaughter house.
+Narrator text: Carbon is released when animals are transported to the slaughter house.

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Electricity is used to power resources in the slaughterhouse [X] Button 2: Pesticides are put on cow feed to stop being damaged by pests.
+Button 1: Electricity is used to power resources in the slaughter house [X] Button 2: Pesticides are put on cow feed to stop it being damaged by pests.
-Button 3: Farm vehicles are used to farm field
+Button 3: Farm vehicles are used to farm fields